megha-krish/NourishDay/README.md

 ## Key Design Decisions

 **Dietary restrictions and cuisine selection:**
 Users can select from common dietary restrictions (Vegetarian, Vegan, Gluten-Free, Nut-Free, Dairy-Free, Egg-Free, No Shellfish, Soy-Free) and up to 3 favorite cuisines.
-These are applied as hard filters on the dataset — restrictions are never violated, and cuisine preferences are honored where the data allows.
+These are applied as hard filters on the dataset.
+Restrictions are never violated, and cuisine preferences are prioritized where the data allows.
 A disclaimer on the form sets expectations upfront that preferences aren't always guaranteed.

 **Cuisine-aware side dish pairing:**
-Rather than randomly pairing a main and a side, the app detects the cuisine of the main meal and selects a culturally compatible side from a curated keyword list.
-This prevents pairings like Paella + Hummus that are nutritionally fine but culinarily confusing.
+Instead of randomly pairing a main and a side based on the dataset, the app detects the cuisine of the main meal and selects a culturally compatible side from a curated keyword list.
+This prevents pairings like Paella + Hummus that are nutritionally fine but confusing based on cuisine.

 **Fallback warnings over silent failures:**
 When a cuisine + dietary restriction combination can't be fully satisfied by the dataset, the app shows an explicit warning rather than silently returning unrelated meals.
-Users deserve to know when their preferences couldn't be honored.
+Users need to know when their preferences couldn't be satisfied.

 **Favorites and saved meal prioritization:**
 Users can heart any meal to save it to a favorites list stored in localStorage.
 Once at least one meal is saved, a toggle appears on the meal plan page to prioritize saved meals in future plans.
 This makes the app feel like it learns from you over time as the more you use it, the more personalized it gets.

 **localStorage for persistence:**
-Profile data and saved meals are stored in localStorage — no backend needed.
+Profile data and saved meals are stored in localStorage, so no backend needed.
 This keeps the app stateless and deployable as a pure static site.
 The profile persists between sessions so users don't have to re-enter their information every time.

 ---